 How will you get the data from one point of your system to another?

-The whole point of an osquery management system is to gather data and put that data somewhere you can use it.
-There are two main points where data is transferred -- from the endpoint to the management solution, and then from the management solution to the data store.
-There are many, many ways to do this, but several pop up more regularly than others in osquery circles:
+The whole point of an osquery management system is to gather data and put that data somewhere you can use it when operating osquery at scale.
+There are two main points where data is transferred.
+From the endpoint to the management solution, and then from the management solution to the data store.
+There are many, many ways to do this, but several pop up more regularly than others when running osquery at scale:

-Beats & Logstash: created for use with Elastic Search, Beats endpoints and Logstash servers are used for shipping logs from endpoints and then processing and writing the data into storage, usually as a part of the popular ELK stack method of ingesting, processing, and parsing data.
+Beats and Logstash: Created for use with Elasticsearch, Beats endpoints and Logstash servers are used for shipping logs from endpoints and then processing and writing the data into storage, usually as a part of the popular ELK stack method of ingesting, processing, and parsing data.
 Some of the first implementations of osquery were using ELK.
-This covers transporting data from the endpoint to the management cluster, and then also along to the back end data store.
+This covers transporting data from the endpoint to the management cluster, and then also along to the backend data store.

-Kafka: a databus tool that moves data from the management server to a variety of back end data stores and processing.
-The bus metaphor is invoked because the data travels along a route that may include several “stops” and/or processing along the way, it is not just being moved from one destination to another.
+Kafka: A databus tool that moves data from the management server to a variety of backend data stores and processing systems.
+The bus metaphor is invoked because the data travels along a route that may include several “stops” and/or processing along the way.
+It is not just being moved from one destination to another.
 If implemented properly, Kafka allows for much more efficient use and analysis of data, and also allows data to be written and stored in different systems that can run in parallel and provide different types of functionality.

 Once you have the data, where and how will you store it?